jeslyn17106/jnfailproof/README.md

 🤍 Make sure folders results and reports exist before running scripts or create them manually

 🤍 Use main.py if it orchestrates everything for you

+🤍 If you want to stop your powershell/server without closing all your work use **Ctrl+C**